In This Article

 The following psychological signs may indicate meth use:

-- Worsened mental health conditions, such as anxiety or depression
+- Worsened mental health problems, such as anxiety or depression

 - Meth psychosis (hallucinations and the feeling of being chased)